-With Spring in the air there is no better way to brighten up your day than a batch of these gluten free lemon meltaway cookies.
-These cookies are called meltaways because their texture is soft and simple melts in your mouth.
-They get their lemon flavor from the addition of limoncello.
-The baked cookies are then dipped in a thin lemon glaze which is the perfect finishing touch!
+With Spring in the air there is no better way to brighten up your day than a batch of these gluten free limoncello cookies.
+Some people call these cookies Italian lemon drops because of their bright lemon flavor.
+They are also known as lemon meltaways because their texture is soft and simply melts in your mouth.

 Why You'll Love These Limoncello Cookies